 Toasted sesame seeds, to serve

-1 small red birdseye chilli, de-seeded, finely sliced, to serve
+1 small red birdseye chilli, de-seeded, finely sliced, to serve (optional for kids)

 Spring onions (scallions), finely sliced, to serve